-It was heart-breaking to watch the Blue Planet II series which highlighted the large amount of plastic found in our oceans, and consequently in the animals that live there.
+It was heart-breaking to watch the Blue Planet II series, which highlighted the large amount of plastic found in our oceans, and consequently in the animals that live there.

 Exactly the same situation is taking place on our 2,000 miles of canals and rivers, in fact a staggering 80 per cent of marine debris comes from inland sources.

-Here at the Trust we have endless litter and fly-tipping incidents to deal with.
+Here at the Trust we have endless plastic and fly-tipping incidents to deal with.
 The problems range from general litter being dropped by the public to significant dumping of waste onto our towpaths and into our waterways.

 There are calls for tighter regulations on waste flowing into urban waterways, but how can we, as individual waterway users, make a difference?